petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

    Not right now, but stay tuned.
 We plan to offer monocles in the future, and at that point we will also sell single lenses.
    ```

-1. Click *Submit for Workflow* at the top of the page.
+1. Click _Submit for Workflow_ at the top of the page.

    The button used to say _Publish_, but it changes when workflow is enabled.

 The content is in the workflow, marked as _Pending_ in the administrative UI.
-It's also marked as _Approved_, because the first version of the article, before Rex's recent edits and before workflow was even enabled, is available and published on the FAQs display page.
+It's also marked as _Approved_, because the first version of the article, before Rex's recent edits and before workflow was enabled, is available and published on the FAQs display page.
 The pending status means that the latest version of the item is unavailable for publication on the display page.

 ![Because an approved version of the content is available, the Approved and Pending statuses are displayed for the FAQ.](./using-workflow-with-faqs/images/03.png)